aryanjassal/chroma/README.md

 ## Roadmap

 * Make palette generation via images stable
+    * Split generators into frontend and backend
+    * Get proper color values from image by doing HSL colorspace magic
 * Make custom handlers stable
 * Provide preset themes for quicker start with system theming
 * Make user's defined themes directory
 * Create a handler registry, mapping each handler to an application implementation
+* Make icon (inspired by Prism Launcher)
+* Allow custom variable substitution for paths (or just use regular path substitution for that)

 ## Credits